A topic from the subject of Biochemistry in Chemistry.

 • Metabolism can be divided into two main categories:

-• Enzymes are proteins that catalyze metabolic reactions, increasing their rate.
+• Enzymes are proteins that catalyze metabolic reactions, increasing their rate significantly.
+They are essential for the efficient functioning of metabolic pathways.

-• Metabolism is regulated by hormones, which control the activity of enzymes and the availability of substrates.
+• Metabolism is regulated by hormones, such as insulin and glucagon, which control the activity of enzymes and the availability of substrates.
+This regulation ensures that the organism's energy needs are met.

-• Disruptions in metabolism can lead to diseases such as obesity, diabetes, and cancer.
+• Disruptions in metabolism can lead to diseases such as obesity, diabetes, type 2 diabetes, ketoacidosis, and various metabolic disorders.
+Genetic factors and lifestyle choices can both contribute to metabolic disruptions.

 Main Concepts:

-1. Energy Metabolism: The conversion of food into energy to power cellular processes.
+1. Energy Metabolism: The conversion of food into usable energy (ATP) to power cellular processes.
+This includes both catabolic and anabolic processes.

-2. Macronutrient Metabolism: The digestion and breakdown of carbohydrates, proteins, and fats.
+2. Macronutrient Metabolism: The digestion and breakdown of carbohydrates, proteins, and fats into smaller molecules that can be used for energy production or biosynthesis.
+This involves specific pathways for each macronutrient.

-4. Metabolic Pathways: The series of chemical reactions that occur during metabolism.
+4. Metabolic Pathways: The series of interconnected chemical reactions that constitute metabolism.
+These pathways are highly regulated and often involve feedback mechanisms.

 Experiment: Investigating Cellular Respiration